The Bike Streets Plan: June 2018

 It won't take much: paint and signs will go a long way.
 Imagine 15 MPH speed limits on Bike Streets, paint lining the routes to alert drivers to the presence of bikes, local-traffic only signs, bike crossing signals at major streets, and more.

-Register to ride on Bike Streets twice a week in June 2018
+Register to ride on Bike Streets 8 times in June 2018